*Now Accepting New patients*

 While medications are very important, you often get better results when you combine them with other treatments.

 Psychotherapy.
-Whether you utilize Cognitive Behavioral Therapy, Behavioral Activation Therapy, Dialectical Behavioral Therapy, Psychodynamic Therapy, Family Therapy, Marital Therapy, or others, they are a very important part of most treatment regiments.
+There are over 100 types of therapy.
+Some common ones are Cognitive Behavioral Therapy, EMDR (Eye Movement Desensitization and Reprocessing), Dialectical Behavioral Therapy, Psychodynamic Therapy, Marital Therapy, Family Therapy, and others, They can be a very important part of many treatment regiments.

 Self Care.
 While everyone knows that certain activities are important, it is still vital to actually do them.

 1. Getting adequate sleep.
 Adequate sleep restores neurotransmitters that are vital do dealing with daytime stress.
-Without adequate sleep, no treatment will work.
+Without adequate sleep, no treatment will work well.

 3. Learning how to manage stressors.
 Wether you utilize Meditation, Relaxing Walks with a partner, or Psychotherapy it is vital to find a way to decrease stress.

-4. Staying away from drugs and excess alcohol.
+4. Stay away from drugs and excess alcohol.
 Drugs and excessive alcohol will sabotage every form of treatment.
 If you find yourself using these to "relax", seek help immediately.

 Exercise.
 We all know it's important, research shows it's really important.
-30 minutes of vigorous exercise 5 days per week has amazing antidepressant effect.
+30 minutes of exercise 5 days a week (a mix of aerobic and resistance/weight training) has good antidepressant effect.
 While this is hard to achieve, exercise every 2-3 days per week has strong clinical effect.

 Obesity is 50% of depression load.

 If you are obese, it can be very difficult to get well on medications alone.
 Fat creates inflammation which makes all illnesses, including mood, much harder to treat.
-So losing weight, which can be challenging, is vital to good mental and physical health.
+While losing weight can be challenging, is vital for good mental and physical health.